To Shake the Sleeping Self 3/7/2021

 It's the same for a historical novel.

 Historical reality isn't always neat and tidy.
-It's not all battles, speeches, and parades that move in a straight line and make perfect sense.
+It's not all battles, speeches, and parades which unfold in a linear, logical way.
 Historical events can be mundane, tedious, confusing, and, sometimes, completely unbelievable.

 A bathroom break only teaches us that the characters are people with physical needs.
 Not exactly groundbreaking.